sarulse/SampleCode/featurerequestsapp/README.md

 * Check out the app at http://pythonflaskrequestapp.us-east-1.elasticbeanstalk.com/
 * For any file changes, example: config setting updates for settings.py
-	* Redeploy the app by
+	* Re-deploy the app by thecommand:

 	`$ eb deploy`